Percolator vs Drip Coffee Maker: What’s the Difference?

 The coffee percolator might seem a little old fashioned today, but its invention was a big step toward brewing better coffee.
 Before this, people were making coffee by merely boiling water grounds – a coffee brewing method known as a decoction (1).

 People created the percolator to produce a cleaner cup of coffee, free from the grounds.
+It’s somewhat similar to French Press coffee.

 The percolator works by heating water until there is enough pressure to push it up through a tube.
 It then falls through the coffee grounds and is returned to the water reservoir.
 The water continues this cycle until removed from the heat, creating the stronger coffee that is the machine’s signature.
 This does give percolator coffee a bit of a bad rap for being over-extracted, but fans say this is an issue of how you use it: